E-invoicing compliance and regulatory updates - Latvia

 B2B Mandatory 1 January 2028

-Supplier requirement: Latvian suppliers must issue structured XML e-invoices compliant with national and EU standards.
-During the voluntary B2B phase, buyer consent may be required to send electronic invoices.
+Supplier requirement: Latvian suppliers must issue structured XML e-invoices compliant with national and EU standards. distribute them to the buyer, and report to the SRS government portal.

 Buyer requirement: Latvian buyers must be able to receive structured XML e-invoices compliant with national and EU standards.